 We do not manage business or trade waste.
 You can find more information about this and fly-tipping on our business waste page.

-Around 150 vehicles are abandoned each year.
+Around 150 vehicles are abandoned each year in East Sussex.
 We are working with the local district and borough councils and Sussex Police in a partnership to deal with this problem.
 For more information or to report an abandoned vehicle, see Operation Crackdown.

 Items from household waste recycling sites and kerbside collections are sent to different places for reprocessing.
 Some household waste recycling sites have a shop where reusable items are sold to the public.
 We also work with charitable organisations.

 See how the recycling collected from some residents' homes is dealt with:

 - The journey of your recycling

 Cardboard and paper are processed in the UK and abroad.
 Cardboard usually ends up as packaging materials.
 Paper is pulped, cleaned and made into new paper products.

 Bottles are sorted into different grades at sites in the UK.
 The plastic is turned into a raw material to make food packaging.